dwslab/melt/8_faq.md

 ```
 TrackRepository.Largebio.unlimitEntityExpansion();
 ```
-which sets the property for the current JVM execution (but not for child processes.
+which sets the property for the current JVM execution (but not for child processes).